Romulo-Moraes/Assembly-Toolkit/README.md

 </a>

 ## Solutions
-The solutions section is a compiled of assembly source code files for the Nasm assembler that copy functionalities from the C programming language functions.
-This give us an ideia of how a software is built looking from the Low-Level perspective.
-Example of created functions: strlen(), strcmp(), atoi(), etc...
+The solutions section consists of assembly source code files for the NASM assembler, which replicate functionalities from C programming language functions.
+This provides insight into how software is constructed from a low-level perspective.
+Examples of functions created include strlen(), strcmp(), and atoi(), among others.

 <br/>